-One specific consideration could be to resolve potential conflicts of interests that exist in the language of Section 119-that of emphasizing the need to establish protected areas and poaching controls without specific reference to impacts on indigenous populations.
-Congress could correct this potential conflict by adding language to Section 119 such as, "Support for biological diversity projects should be consistent with the interests, particular needs, and participation of local populations."
+One specific consideration could be to resolve potential conflicts of interest that exist in the language of Section 119-that of emphasizing the need to establish protected areas and poaching controls without specific reference to impacts on indigenous populations.
+Congress could correct this potential conflict by adding language to Section 119 such as, "Support for biological diversity projects should be consistent with the interests, particular needs, and participation of local populations.'
 It is widely recognized that the viability of protected areas is largely contingent on these provisions.
 Adding such language would thus provide greater consistency within the objectives of FAA as well as specify criteria that heighten chances of project success.

-In addition, Congress could recast the Zanguage of existing legislation to provide a fuller accounting of U.S. interests in maintaining diversity in developing countries.
-Such changes could expand from a focus on endangered species to the loss of biological systems, including ecosystems and genetic resources.
-Such an effort might also emphasize practical aspects of conservation initiatives of particular interest to developing countries and stress the goal of promoting ability and initiatives of the countries themselves.

-Finally, Congress could combine those sections of FAA that deal with natural resources and environmental issues to reflect the interrelatedness of these amendments.
+In addition, Congress could recast the language of existing legislation to provide a fuller accounting of U.S. interests in maintaining diversity in developing countries.
+Such changes could expand from a Finally, Congress could combine those sections of FAA that deal with natural resources and environmental issues to reflect the interrelatedness of these amendments.
 Provisions could be made to account for specific concerns over species extinctions currently emphasized in Section 119.
-But approaches and concerns reflected in these amendments are probably best considered together, Provision of funding within such a restructuring would also be important.
+But approaches and concerns reflected in these amendments are probably best considered together.
+Provision of funding within such a restructuring would also be important.